Shallow instantaneous quantum polynomial-time circuits for generative modeling on noisy intermediate-scale quantum hardware: Introduction

-Nevertheless, learning a graph distribution remains challenging because node interactions span both local and global dependencies.
-As the number of nodes increases, the combinatorial complexity of pairwise and higher-order relationships grows rapidly: adding a single node to an $M-$node graph introduces $M$ new potential edges, so that the number of possible configurations increases from $2^{\binom{M}{2}}$ to $2^{\binom{M}{2}} \cdot 2^M$.
+To rigorously validate this approach and characterize the expressivity of shallow IQP circuits, we use graph generation as a testbed.
+Graphs represent relationships between entities and provide a unified framework to describe complex systems via their components and interactions \cite{newmanNetworks2018}.
+Their versatility has driven the development of graph generation methods for applications ranging from drug discovery to scheduling \cite{drobyshevskiyRandomGraphModeling2020, bonifatiGraphGeneratorsState2021, bonginiMolecularGenerativeGraph2021, yangMoleculeGenerationDrug2024, cordeiroRandomGraphGeneration2010}.
+Learning a graph distribution remains challenging because node interactions span both local and global dependencies \cite{groverGraphiteIterativeGenerative2019, tranDeepNCDeepGenerative2020, bacciuEdgebasedSequentialGraph2020, simonovskyGraphVAEGenerationSmall2018, flam-shepherdGraphDeconvolutionalGeneration2020, niuPermutationInvariantGraph2020}.
+As the number of nodes increases, the combinatorial complexity of pairwise and higher-order relationships grows rapidly: adding a single node to an $M$-node graph introduces $M$ new potential edges, so that the number of possible configurations increases from $2^{\binom{M}{2}}$ to $2^{\binom{M}{2}} \cdot 2^M$.
 This exponential scaling implies that even modest increases in graph size can dramatically expand the hypothesis space.
-Although practical problems typically restrict attention to structured graph families, models must still possess sufficient expressivity to navigate this high-dimensional space.
+Although practical problems typically restrict attention to structured graph families, models must still possess sufficient expressivity to navigate this high-dimensional space \cite{guoSystematicSurveyDeep2022, simonovskyGraphVAEGenerationSmall2018}.

-Quantum generative modeling emerges as an alternative framework to overcome the limitations of its classical counterpart by leveraging quantum phenomena \cite{zoufalGenerativeQuantumMachine2021}.
-By encoding information in quantum states, quantum generative models (QGMs) operate in a Hilbert space whose dimension grows exponentially with the number of qubits \cite{nielsenQuantumComputationQuantum2010}, allowing them to represent probability distributions that classical systems cannot feasibly store or manipulate.
-Consequently, QGMs can efficiently learn and reproduce distributions that are intractable for classical models \cite{swekeQuantumClassicalLearnability2021, huangGenerativeQuantumAdvantage2025}.
-Whether such beyond-classical expressivity yields practical benefits for structured domains such as graph generation remains an open question.

-A prominent example of a QGM is the quantum circuit Born machine (QCBM), which encodes probability distributions via the measurement statistics of a parameterized quantum circuit \cite{coyleBornSupremacyQuantum2020}.
-QCBMs can be implemented using an instantaneous quantum polytime (IQP) ansatz \cite{shepherdInstantaneousQuantumComputation2009}, an architecture that has emerged as a promising candidate for quantum generative modeling \cite{recio-armengolTrainClassicalDeploy2025, kurkinUniversalityKerneladaptiveTraining2025, zouConQuERModularArchitectures2025}.
-These circuits are conjectured to be classically intractable \cite{marshallImprovedSeparationQuantum2024}, yet certain statistical properties of their output distributions can be efficiently estimated on classical hardware.
-This feature enables a hybrid learning framework where training relies on classical estimated statistics, while sampling requires quantum hardware \cite{recio-armengolTrainClassicalDeploy2025}.